HeardLibrary/digital-scholarship/lod/sparql.md

 ## Acquiring triples from an endpoint using GET

 An HTTP GET request is somewhat simpler than a POST request, since there is no text body to be sent to the server.
 Instead, the query is sent as a part of a query string appended to the URL itself.
-The SPARQL protocol is more relaxed about the headers and will generally default to RDF/XML if none are sent.
+The SPARQL protocol for GET is more relaxed than POST about the headers and will generally default to RDF/XML if no Accept header is sent.
 The downside is that the query itself has to be URL encoded to make all of the non-alpanumeric characters "safe" to be included in a URL.
 Here are the steps to do a GET request using Postman:

 1\.
 The query endpoint URL is `https://query.wikidata.org/sparql`